markashleybell/rpi-kivy-touch-spike/README.md

 - Open PuTTY and enter `pi@192.168.0.123` as the hostname, replacing the IP address with that or your RPi
 - Make sure the connection type is set to SSH, then click **Open**
 - You should see a password prompt: enter `raspberry` (the default RPi password)
-- That's it - you're now logged in to your RPi
+- That's it: you're now logged in to your RPi

 ### Update the RPi firmware and system packages